Why I Quit Being a Baha’i

 - Successful / wealthy.

-There’s so much Persian culture through the Baha’i faith, that many young Baha’is of other backgrounds know a plethora of things like Persian names, Persian foods, and what a Persian accent sounds like.
-It’s weird.
+There’s so much Persian culture through the Baha’i faith that many young Baha’is of other backgrounds know a plethora of things like Persian names, Persian foods, and what a Persian accent sounds like.

 There’s no transparency in governance.
 Institutions don’t publish minutes or make how they make their decisions public.
 Members of the community are meant to act on faith.

-There’s also a ridiculously unearned element of trust that people place in the institutions.
+There’s also an unearned element of trust that people place in the institutions.
 Generally, the highest body of the Baha’i Faith is considered to be “infallible”.
 As problematic as this is, this belief trickles down to how people venerate all the smaller institutions.

 The highest body has male-only leadership, with no clear explanation.
 The Baha’i writings say that “the wisdom of having no women on the International House of Justice would become manifest in the future” (see here).
 “Manifest?”
 “Future?”
-This is patronising.
+This is language that I always found patronising.
 Or should I say, matronising…

-Regardless, Baha’i governance structure died when the last “Guardian”, Shoghi Effendi, died.
+Regardless, the original Baha’i governance structure died when the last “Guardian”, Shoghi Effendi, died.
 Only he or his appointed descendants had the authority to repeal old interpretations of Baha’i laws.
 He left no descendants.

 One way in which the governance structure died is Shoghi Effendi’s interpretation of a Baha’i writing obviously in reference to paedophilia.
 Shoghi Effendi, the last person who could interpret writings, decided that the word “boys” in that writing meant a ban on homosexual relations between all men of any ages.
-Wrong, dude.
+I disagree with this interpretation.
 Sadly, if he had left a descendant, this interpretation could have been repealed.
 But he did not, and it cannot.

-Similarly, there is a prohibition on translating Persian to Arabic, and vise versa.
-There was an expectation that people who speak one should learn the other.
-This is… well, it’s ridiculous.
-It’s like expecting Catholics to know Latin.
-How has that played out?
+Similarly, there is a prohibition on translating Persian to Arabic, and vice versa.
+There was an expectation by Shoghi Effendi that people who speak one should learn the other.
+This is… well, it’s a pretty tough ask.
+It would be like the Catholic church not translating anything into Italian or Spanish.
 Unfortunately, this law can’t be repealed, either.

 Because of the Baha’i faith’s broken governance structure, it’s beholden to its past.
 The new managing bodies can’t override past laws that no longer seem socially applicable.